PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Experiments

 \subsection{Next frame video prediction}

 Firstly, the settings of experiments and parameters will be described.
 This is followed by Quantitative results and Qualitative analysis.
 Results, achieved by PreCNet, presented in this subsection can be generated by publicly available code~\cite{github-precnet}.
+Summary and details of the network parameters and training are in \textit{Supplementary materials -- 1 Network and training parameters summary and details}.